 Print still has a place, and will for a long time.

-In an age when glossy marketing catalogs are giving way to digital presentations and consumer brochures are bowing to company blogs and YouTube how-to videos, is there still a place in small businesses for print marketing?
+In an age when glossy marketing catalogs are giving way to digital presentations and consumer brochures are bowing to company blogs and YouTube how-to videos, is there still a place in small business for print marketing?

 The resounding answer is yes, but with qualifications.
 Digital and print each have the things they are best at doing, but print still holds its own for conveying a variety of responses from consumers; luxury, the intimacy of experience, and depth of information without complexity.